 - When retirement income in less than your prior working income.

 - When your business (non-C Corporation) income produces a net-operating loss (NOL) for the year.
 Convert enough IRA income to reduce your taxable income to zero after considering the standard deduction.

 - When the IRA investment suffers a large decline in value.

-Use Of FSA and HSA Plans: Consider increasing the amount you set aside for next year in your employer’s health flexible spending account (FSA) if you set aside too little for this year.
-If you become eligible in December of 2020 to make health savings account (HSA) contributions, you can make a full year’s worth of deductible HSA contributions for 2020.
-The HSA 2020 limits are; $3,550 for self-only coverage and $7,100 for family coverage.
+Use Of FSA and HSA Plans: Consider increasing the amount you set aside for next year in your employer’s health flexible spending account (FSA), if you set aside too little for this year.
+If you become eligible in December of 2021 to make health savings account (HSA) contributions, you can make a full year’s worth of deductible HSA contributions for 2021.
+The HSA 2021 limits are; $3,600 for self-only coverage and $7,200 for family coverage.
 People age 55 or older get $1,000 more.

 Review Your Investment Portfolio For Possible Tax Savings Adjustments: If you are considering taking profits in your portfolio, then make sure that you balance gains and losses to reduce the tax.
 Now is the time to reduce underperforming investments as an offset against the winners.
-Remember losses offset gains dollar for dollar, any excess losses are deductible up to $3,000 any balance must be carried forward until used up or your death whichever comes first.
+Remember losses offset gains dollar for dollar.
+Any excess losses are deductible up to $3,000 and the balance must be carried forward until used up or your death whichever comes first.